Skip to content

 MR Local history

 William died in 1938 before his Willmere Farm was completed.
-His heirs broke up the farm over later years.
+His heirs divided the farm over the years that followed.
 On January 15, 1945 it was reported that Stanley Teskey purchased 3,372 acres east of Old Farm Road adjoining the land of Elizabeth M. Scott from Willmere Farms Inc.

 All of the structures in Franklin Corners are now privately owned.

-Franklin Corners Historic District was entered in New Jersey State Register December 12, 1974 (ID #2472)
+• Franklin Corners Historic District was entered in the New Jersey State Register on December 12, 1974 (ID #2472)

 https://www.bloomberg.com/news/articles/2016-02-03/how-the-pioneering-childs-restaurant-chain-built-an-empire-based-on-food-safety-and-hygiene